jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 # Part 4: Using Joins

-Now that you have learned how use three operations to work with features in vector datasets, it's time to learn about using joins (an operation that allows you to manipulate attribute tables in vector datasets).
+Now that you have learned how use three common operations for working with features in vector datasets, it's time to learn about using joins.
+Joins will allow you to manipulate attribute tables in vector datasets.

 ## What are Joins?

-A join is an operation that appends (joins) information in the attribute table of one dataset (the join dataset) to the attribute table of another dataset (the target dataset).
+A **join** is an operation that appends (joins) information in the attribute table of one dataset (the join dataset) to the attribute table of another dataset (the target dataset).

 In ArcGIS Online, you can perform two types of joins:
-1. A **table join** - appends information from a **table** (either a standalone table or attribute table) to a the attribute table of **feature class** based on a relationship between both tables
+1. A **table join** - appends information from a **table** (either a standalone table or feature class attribute table) to a the attribute table of a **feature class** based on a **relationship between both tables**.
-2. A **spatial join** - appends information from the attribute table of one **feature class** to the attribute table of another **feature class** based on a spatial relationship between the features in both feature classes
+2. A **spatial join** - appends information from the attribute table of one **feature class** to the attribute table of another **feature class** based on a **spatial relationship** between the features in both feature classes.

 In this part of the workshop, you will learn how to perform both types of join operations using ArcGIS Online.